C4theBomb/csmb-housewars/README.md

 - SECRET_KEY - This will contain the server key of your django local server.
 It can be generated using the command `python -c 'from django.core.management.utils import get_random_secret_key; print(get_random_secret_key())'`.
 - DATABASE_USERNAME - This will be the username of your production database.
 - DATABASE_PASSWORD - This will be the password of your production database.
-- DATABASE_HOST - This will be IPv4/IPv6 address of your production database.
-- DATABASE_NAME - This will be the name of your production database.

 ## Contributing
 As an open-source school repository we welcome all contributors willing to help make our website better.